ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.5.1: April 3, 2019 =
+- Tweaked: Fix for Javascript error thrown by vendor min file causing breaking JS error on some hosting providers which breaks our plugin's VueJS app.
+- Tweaked: Fix a conflict with a date.js file loaded by another plugin.

 = 7.5.0: April 2, 2019 =
 - New: Updated Reports area using VueJS for better loading times and more consistency.
 - New: Updated Dashboard widget which now shows overview reports and is powered by VueJS.